MoLF: Mixture-of-Latent-Flow for Pan-Cancer Spatial Gene Expression Prediction from Histology: Appendix: Implementation Details

 We implement MoLF in PyTorch and utilize the UNI-v2 foundation model for visual feature extraction.
 The Stage I Gene VAE is constructed as a single-layer Transformer with 4 attention heads and a hidden dimension of 512, which compresses the gene expression input into a latent dimension of 128.
 We optimize this stage for 1000 epochs using the AdamW optimizer with a learning rate of $5 \times 10^{-5}$.

 The Stage II conditional flow matching model operates with a hidden dimension of 256.
 The velocity field is parameterized by a Mixture-of-Experts architecture consisting of 6 experts with Top-2 routing.
 Each expert is defined as a single-layer Transformer with 4 heads and a dimension of 256.
 We train this stage for 500 epochs using a differential learning rate strategy, setting the backbone learning rate to $5 \times 10^{-5}$ and the gating network learning rate to $1 \times 10^{-5}$ to ensure routing stability.
 The total objective balances the flow matching loss and the auxiliary load-balancing loss with equal weighting ($\lambda_{\text{flow}} = 1.0, \lambda_{\text{gene}} = 1.0, \lambda_{\text{aux}} = 1.0$).
 We enable Classifier-Free Guidance by applying a condition dropout rate of 0.1 during training.
 Both Stage I and II are trained with early stopping patience of 50 epochs.
+Training is done on a single A100 GPU.

 For all baseline methods, including STEM, STFlow, and STPath, we utilized the official implementations provided in their respective GitHub repositories and strictly adhered to their recommended hyperparameter configurations.
-Code will be available upon acceptance.
+Code is available at \url{https://github.com/susuhu/MoLF}.